+Well, I hope that is clear because we now have to go to the next critical point.
 And now we have a little problem.
 If I want to do the next critical point, so what I want to do now is, in other words, I want to linearize at the point pi zero where theta is pi and the thing is sticking up in the air.
 The question is, how am I going to do that?
 This trick of replacing sine theta by theta, that doesn't work at pi.
-That works at zero.

 The way to do this, in general, as you will read in the notes because, as I say, this is not in the book, is to calculate the Jacobian.

 I mean the Jacobian matrix.
 The Jacobian is the determinant.
 I mean, before you put the two bars down and made a determinant, you called it just the Jacobian matrix.
 And the formula for it is, it is calculated from f and g.
 The top line is the partial of f with respect to x and y, and the bottom line is the partial of g with respect to x and y.
-So that is the Jacobian matrix.

 I hope I get a chance at the end of the period to explain to you why, but I am most anxious right now to at least get you familiar with the algorithm, how to do it.

 This means without the subscript zero it is the Jacobian matrix calculated out of those four partial derivatives.
 When I put a subscript zero, I mean I evaluated it at the critical point by plugging in each entry as a function of x and y.